Pure-Coastal/rails_coding_quiz/README.md

-# LD Studios Taco Shop.
+# Pure Coastal Taco Shop.
 Build a Taco Ordering API!
 Yum!

 ## What We Look For In A Candidate